 This statement is made pursuant to section 54(1) of the Act.
 It sets out the steps taken by Post Office, POMS & Payzone during year ending 31 March 2024 to mitigate the risks of modern slavery and human trafficking in its business and supply chains.

 This statement is made pursuant to section 54(1) of the Act.
-It sets out the steps taken by Post Office, POMS & Payzone during year ending 31st March 2024 to mitigate the risks of modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Post Office and POMS during year ending 31st March 2025 to mitigate the risks of modern slavery and human trafficking in its business and supply chains and sets out our planned approach for 2025/26.

-Post Office, POMS & Payzone are committed to combating the risk of modern slavery or human trafficking in our supply chain and business operations.
+Post Office and POMS are committed to combating the risk of modern slavery or human trafficking in our supply chain and business operations.
 We are committed to taking appropriate steps to ensure that everyone who works for Post Office in any capacity, benefits from a working environment in which their fundamental rights and freedoms are respected.

 OUR BUSINESS AND SUPPLY CHAIN

-Post Office is the UK’s largest retail network and the largest financial services chain in the UK.
-We have provided services for more than 370 years and currently supply a range of essential products and services to communities’ right across the UK.
-With this, Post Office’s subsidiaries provides travel, life and general insurance policy cover (through Post Office Management Services) and bill payment services (through Payzone Bill Payments Ltd).
+Post Office provides a range of essential products and services to communities across the UK.
+With this, Post Office’s subsidiaries provide cash and banking services, mail and parcel services, travel, life and general insurance policy cover (through Post Office Management Services) and bill payment services.

-Post Office directly controls around 1% of the Network of branches which consumers will generally recognise as the larger branches often situated in the centre of towns and cities across the UK.
-The remainder of the branches are managed on an agency basis by independent small retailers and shop owners operating Post Office services within their own store.
+Post Office directly controls around 1% of the network of branches (Directly Managed Branches) which consumers will generally recognise as the larger branches often situated in the centre of towns and cities across the UK.
+The other branches are managed on an agency basis by independent small retailers and shop owners operating Post Office services within their own store.
 Business owners may own more than one shop operating Post Office services and have a range of other non-connected business interests.
-We also have agent managed facilities within some larger high street commercial partners, who like the smaller independent retailers, provide their own trained and friendly staff to provide our Post Office
+We also have agent managed facilities within some larger high street commercial partners, who like the smaller independent retailers, provide their own trained and friendly staff to provide our Post Office services to consumers.

 Postmasters